-The WinX menu is named this way by many websites just because Microsoft has not given it an official name.
-Others have name it the power user menu.
+The WinX menu is called this way by many websites because Microsoft did not give it an official name.
+Others have named it the Power User menu.
 Today, almost everyone is using its default keyboard shortcut to name it: Windows + X. If you are using Windows 8, Windows 8.1 or Windows 10, press these keys and see what happens.
-Below you can see a screenshot of this menu in Windows 8.1.

-- Programs and Features - Opens the Program and Features window from where you can change, repair and uninstall desktop applications.
+- Apps and Features - Opens the window with the same name, where you can change, repair and uninstall installed Windows apps.

-- Power Options - Opens the Power Options window where you can change when your Windows computer or device goes to sleep, when the screen is turned off, and so on.
+- Power Options - Opens the Power & Sleep window where you can change when your Windows computer or device goes to sleep, when the screen is turned off, and so on.

 - Event Viewer - Opens the Event Viewer.
 You can learn more about this tool and how it works, from this guide: The Basics About Working with the Event Viewer in Windows.

-- System - Opens the System window where you can learn basic information about your computer or device, such as its processor, installed RAM, Windows edition, and more.
+- System - Opens the About window where you can find information about your Windows computer or device, such as its processor, installed RAM, Windows edition, and more.

 - Device Manager - Opens the Device Manager.
-You can learn more about this tool and how it works, from this guide: Find Missing Drivers & Hidden Devices in Windows with Device Manager.
+You can learn more about this tool and how it works, from this guide: 7 things you can do with the Device Manager from Windows.

-- Network Connections - Opens the Network Connections window from which you can change the properties of your network connections.
+- Network Connections - Opens a window where you can see your network status and change network settings and adapters.

 - Disk Management - Opens the Disk Management tool.
 You can learn how to use it from this tutorial: How to Manage Partitions with the Disk Management Tool, in Windows.

-- Command Prompt (Admin) - Opens the Command Prompt with administrative permissions.
+- Windows PowerShell (Admin) - Opens the PowerShell with administrative permissions.

 - Shut down or sign out - Opens a menu with the following options: shut down, restart, sleep and sign out.
 Accessing this menu is also one of the fastest ways to shut down Windows.

-- Desktop - Takes you to the Desktop, which is not exactly useful since, in most cases, you will access this menu from the Desktop.
+- Desktop - Takes you to the desktop.
+This is not exactly useful since, in most cases, you access the WinX menu from the desktop.

 The WinX menu has evolved since its introduction in Windows 8.
-As you can see in the screenshot below, in this operating system it included 15 shortcuts that were useful mostly to power users and IT professionals.
+As you can see in the screenshot below, in this operating system, the menu included just 15 shortcuts that were useful mostly to power users and IT professionals.

-Now that you know what the WinX menu is, how it works, how to access it and its evolution in the different versions of Windows, don't hesitate to try it out and let us know how well it works for you.
+Now you know what the WinX menu is, how it works, how to access it and its evolution in the different versions of Windows.
+Do not hesitate to try it out and let us know how well it works.
 Do you use it on a regular basis?
 Do you find it useful?
 Comment below and let’s discuss.